-A semester course is normally equivalent to four semester hours.
+A semester course is normally equivalent to four credit hours.
 Connecticut College complies with federal regulations defining the credit hour.
-For each credit hour awarded, students are expected to complete no fewer than three hours of combined instructional or studio/lab time and out-of-class work per week.
+For each credit hour awarded, a course will provide an average of at least one hour of classroom or direct faculty instruction (class meetings, labs, review sessions, field trips, office hours, film screenings, tutorials, training, rehearsals, etc.) and at least two hours of out-of-class work (homework, preparatory work, practice, rehearsals, etc.) per week.

 The College believes that in a number of courses class size is an important factor influencing the quality of education.
 Consequently, to preserve reasonable class sizes, a student may not always be able to take a given course in the semester of choice.